-A proposal will then consist of an administrative part (Part A, filled in online via the submission forms) and a narrative part B composed of two separate PDF files (Part B1 and Part B2), which must be uploaded as separate PDF files:
+A narrative part B composed of two separate PDF files (Part B1 and Part B2), must be uploaded as separate PDF files:

 - 1. Part B1, containing a maximum of 34 (thirty four) A4-sized pages.
 Any excess pages (i.e. numerical page 35 and beyond) will not be available to the evaluators; - 2.
 Part B2, with no strict page limit for A4-sized pages but applicants should respect the instructions given per section.